hannesbarbez/ASP-NET-Web-Shop-And-Aggregator/README.md

 - XHTML
 - WCF Web Services

-# Disclaimer
+# FYI
 Code has not been maintained since september 2010.
-As such, it does not necessarily represent my current programming skills and coding style.